Loudoun County Public Schools: Policy 8040 and responses

 Policy 8040, which was passed in August 2021, a few months after the first assault occurred, allows students to use locker rooms and bathrooms corresponding to their "consistently asserted gender identity"; the policy was adopted to comply with a state mandate.
 The parents of the Stone Bridge victim have said the perpetrator of their daughter's assault identified as gender fluid.
 While discussing a draft of Policy 8040 at a school board meeting on June 22, 2021, superintendent Scott Ziegler stated that, to his knowledge, there were no reports of any assaults occurring in the school system's restrooms and that a "predator transgender student or person simply does not exist".
 The father of the Stone Bridge victim stated he was angered by Ziegler's comments due to his daughter's assault, and was arrested at the meeting after getting into an argument with a fellow attendee; he was found guilty of disorderly conduct and resisting arrest on August 17, 2021.
 The parents of the Stone Bridge victim accused the school system of covering up the assault to push Policy 8040.
 The Loudoun County Sheriff's Office stated they were immediately made aware by school officials of the assault on May 28.
 Authorities have not commented on the parents' "gender fluid" characterization of the perpetrator, but have said he was wearing a skirt at the time of the assault.
 On October 15, 2021, Ziegler said he "wrongly interpreted" questions posed to him at that meeting and apologized, calling his comments "misleading".
-Later that month, the perpetrator's lawyer refuted the characterization of his then-client as gender fluid or transgender.
+Later that month, the perpetrator's lawyer disputed the characterization of his then-client as gender fluid or transgender.

 At a school board meeting on October 12, 2021, parents criticized the handling of the assaults, expressing fear for their children's safety in Loudoun County Public Schools and calling for the school board, and superintendent Ziegler, to resign.
 During an October 15, 2021 press conference, Ziegler acknowledged that the school system had "failed to provide the safe, welcoming, and affirming environment" they aspired to.
 He went on to state that federal policy contained in Title IX had required a full investigation of the assaults before certain disciplinary actions were allowed to be taken and that he would lobby for changes to this part of Title IX.
 He also proposed local policy changes that he said would "place greater emphasis on victim rights".
 These local changes, Ziegler said, would ensure the future separation of "alleged offenders from the general student body" and allow disciplinary actions to begin before the end of any future investigations of assault.